fargenfo/linkseq/README.md

 ## Workflow

-* Basecall and demultiplex raw sequencing data with `demux.nf`
+* Basecall and demultiplex raw sequencing data and trim reads with `demux.nf`
 * Process all your samples individualy with `single_sample.nf`
 * Process your samples jointly with `multi_sample.nf`